volkandindar/agartha/README.md

 ## Local File Inclusion/Directory Traversal wordlist
 It both supports unix and windows file systems.
 You can generate any wordlists for the path you want.
 You just need to supply a file name, and that's all.

 **'Dept'** is represantion of how deep the wordlist should be.
-You can generates word list 'till/equal to' this number.
+You can generates word list 'till/equal to' this value.

 **'Waf Bypass'** asks for if you want to include all bypass features, like null bytes, different encoding, etc.